 Yachting World in their November 2017 test report of the PC 55 said ‘She sails well and looks even better’ and ‘the combination of a classic-inspired and a lightweight shell with modern appendages looks quite irresistible’.

-With 2 hulls completed they have proven to be wonderful cruising yachts with great performance, easily handled by a couple but able to accommodate 6 in comfort.
+With 2 hulls completed and another 2 in build, they have proven to be wonderful cruising yachts with great performance, easily handled by a couple but able to accommodate 6 in comfort.

 The design brief given to Hoek Design for the PC 55 was to replicate the success of the PC66 and create: